Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Selection and appointment of civil servants: A historical background

 Evidence of state bureaucracy in China can be traced back to as early as the third century BC \citep{creel1964beginnings}.
 A large body of bureaucrats was needed to implement various tasks, ranging from tax collection and juridical investigation to miscellaneous administrative chores.
-The way in which these bureaucrats were selected has evolved over time, starting from a hereditary system to a recommendation-based system in 134, and finally to an examination-based system in 589, known as the \textit{Civil Service Exams}.
+The way in which these bureaucrats were selected has evolved over time, starting from a hereditary system to a recommendation-based system in 134 AD, and finally to an examination-based system in 589 AD, known as the \textit{Civil Service Exams}.
 It lasted until 1905,\footnote{The exam system was interrupted during the Yuan dynasty (1279--1368), a Mongol-led dynasty.
 It was re-established in 1315, not long before the fall of the Yuan dynasty.} and was abolished following a series of modernization reforms shortly before the fall of Imperial China.
 The Civil Service Exams allowed any man to register for the exams, without recommendation or patronage by incumbent officials, and registered candidates were selected through a series of standardized exams that primarily focused on Confucian classics.
-It was hoped that these exams would install impartial evaluation and select candidates by merit rather than birth or class.
+It was hoped that these exams would ensure impartial evaluation and select candidates by merit rather than birth or class.
 Selection by exams was initially used on a small scale for the civil service,\footnote{Besides examination, one could qualify for the civil service through other channels.
 This includes clerks who were hired by local governments on term-limited contracts, people who were qualified in recognition of distinguished services by their fathers, and those who were qualified by paying a tribute to the government.
 These candidates needed to pass separate exams before being considered for appointments. } but started to gain importance in the \Song dynasty (960--1279).
-The \Song administration gradually established a career civil service system, where candidates were first selected by merit, and once qualified they could follow a career ladder for promotion and remain on the payroll of the central government until retirement, even if no specific tasks or posts were available \citep{gong1997dictionary}.
+The \Song administration gradually established a career civil service system, where candidates were first selected by merit, and once qualified they could follow a career ladder for promotion and remain on the payroll of the central government until retirement, even if no specific tasks or posts were available \citep{gong1997dictionary,deng2004politics}.
 In addition, rules were introduced to safeguard impartiality in exams, which remained in the following dynasties.
-For instance, names of candidates were obfuscated, and their exam answers were transcribed before evaluation, all to make sure that the candidates were not able to be identified directly or indirectly through handwriting \citep{elman2000cultural}.\footnote{Prior to the changes, candidates were asked to write down their names on their papers.
-Since this information could be seen by the examiners during the evaluation phase, officials or local gentries could still interfere in the selection process.} Selection by exams became the dominant method in the \Ming dynasty (1368--1644) and the succeeding \Qing dynasty (1644--1912), and was regarded as the ``regular'' path to qualify for civil service, in contrast to other paths of qualifications.
-In the remainder of the paper, we focus on the appointments of candidates who obtained their qualifications through examination, unless otherwise mentioned.
+For instance, names of candidates were obfuscated, and their exam answers were transcribed before evaluation, all to make sure that the candidates were not able to be identified directly or indirectly through handwriting \citep{elman2000cultural}.
+Selection by exams gained significant importance in the \Ming dynasty (1368--1644) and the succeeding \Qing dynasty (1644--1912), and was regarded as the ``regular'' path to qualify for civil service, in contrast to other paths of qualifications.\footnote{These candidates were intended for jobs overseen by the central government, both within and outside the metropolitan area.
+Local governments were led by people appointed by the central government, along with a significant number of subordinate officials who qualified through alternative channels, such as purchased degree holders \citep{Wu2013Juanna}. } In the remainder of the paper, we focus on the appointments of candidates who obtained their qualifications through examination.